marekmensa/vue-dd-form/README.md

 ```

-### Wrappers
+### Wrappers (beta)

-Views can be wrapped inside separate boxes (divs) so we can style them in any way.
-Look at example data again:
+Views can be wrapped inside separate boxes (DIVs) so we can position them in any way.
+Look at example data:

 ```jsx
 {